 - Deep brain stimulation (thalamic, pallidal, subthalamic, hypothalamic, SCG)

 - Occipital nerve stimulation

 We also have a very large referral base for trigeminal neuralgia, hemifacial spasm and spasticity.
-Fellows will get hands-on experience with percutaneous trigeminal rhizotomy, microvascular decompression (V, VII, IX), lumbar rhizotomy, and spinal pump insertion.
+Fellows will get hands-on experience with percutaneous trigeminal rhizotomy, microvascular decompression (V, VII, IX).

 Our facilities include microelectrode recording and Stealth Neuronavigation.
-We have a strong collaboration with the four movement neurologists at UBC. and our Neuropsychology team.
+We have a strong collaboration with the six movement neurologists at UBC and our Neuropsychology team.
 Fellows will be required to participate in clinical research and will help run the Deep Brain Stimulation Clinic.

 Application for Fellowships

 - Licensed to practice neurosurgery in home country (Postgraduate Fellow) (or) still completing neurosurgery training in home country (Postgraduate Trainee).